 The class schedule is subject to change.
-Any changes in the schedule will be sent out in the form of an announcement on Learning Suite that is sent to your email of record.
+Any changes in the schedule will be sent out in the form of an announcement on Learning Suite that is sent to your Learning Suite email account.
+Please link your Learning Suite account to the email account you check frequently.